Eaton Vance Municipal Bond Fund (NYSEAMERICAN:EIM) Sees Significant Increase in Short Interest

-Eaton Vance Municipal Bond Fund (NYSEAMERICAN:EIM – Get Rating) was the target of a significant increase in short interest in February.
-As of February 15th, there was short interest totalling 24,100 shares, an increase of 27.5% from the January 31st total of 18,900 shares.
-Based on an average trading volume of 144,000 shares, the short-interest ratio is presently 0.2 days.
+Eaton Vance Municipal Bond Fund (NYSEAMERICAN:EIM – Get Rating) was the recipient of a significant increase in short interest during the month of February.
+As of February 28th, there was short interest totalling 62,600 shares, an increase of 159.8% from the February 13th total of 24,100 shares.
+Based on an average daily trading volume, of 165,200 shares, the days-to-cover ratio is currently 0.4 days.

-The company also recently announced a monthly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Thursday, March 24th will be paid a $0.0454 dividend.
-The ex-dividend date is Wednesday, March 23rd.
-This represents a $0.54 annualized dividend and a dividend yield of 4.56%.
+The business also recently announced a monthly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Thursday, March 24th will be issued a dividend of $0.0454 per share.
+This represents a $0.54 annualized dividend and a dividend yield of 4.65%.
+The ex-dividend date of this dividend is Wednesday, March 23rd.

 Eaton Vance Municipal Bond Fund Company Profile (Get Rating)